Tenfleques/resnet-survey/README.md

-# Experiments on CIFAR datasets with PyTorch
+# Experiments on CIFAR datasets with PyTorch implementation of ResNet.Hyperparameter adjustments

 This is a survey version forked from https://github.com/junyuseu/pytorch-cifar-models